SciML/DifferentialEquations.jl/docs/src/solvers/ode_solve.md

 To see how to define a tableau, checkout the [premade tableau source code](https://github.com/ChrisRackauckas/DifferentialEquations.jl/blob/master/src/ode/ode_tableaus.jl).
 Tableau docstrings should have appropriate citations (if not, file an issue).

-[Note: I hope to in the near future implement plot recipes which will plot the stability regions for a given tableau, and calculate the coefficient of the highest order truncation error term.]
+A plot recipes is provided which will plot the stability region for a given tableau.

 ### Explicit Runge-Kutta Methods